OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 ### Extending the Office UI

-Your Office Add-in can extend the Office UI by using add-in commands and HTML containers such as task panes, content add-ins, or dialog boxes.
+An Office Add-in can extend the Office UI by using add-in commands and HTML containers such as task panes, content add-ins, or dialog boxes.

 - [Add-in commands](../design/add-in-commands.md) can be used to add custom tabs, buttons, or menus to the default ribbon in Office, or to extend the default context menu that appears when users right-click text in an Office document or an object in Excel.
 When users select an add-in command, they initiate the task that the add-in command specifies, such as running JavaScript code, opening a task pane, or launching a dialog box.